walter-a-jablonowski/sales-assistant-2/tasks.md

   - gpt-oss:120b-cloud
   - deepseek-v3.1:671b-cloud

+- [ ] maybe tell the ai in the prompt that it may use markdown, so that it uses that every time
+  - simple rendering added, maybe use te one from overview

 - [ ] maybe make a second (cooler) UI design (keep current for dev demo)
-- [ ] max it prod was 5

 ### Make solid

 - [ ] try stuff
 - [ ] see minor code tasks

-- [x] Verify if we already satisfy this requirement:
+- [x] Verify if we already satisfy this requirement

   To ensure that the LLM writes valid SQL, ensure that: